 RESOURCES and SUPPORT

 How to find the answers

 1. Please read the unit outline.

-2. Consult iLearn - often your question has already been asked and answered by another student.
+2. Consult iLearn - often the majority of questions have already been asked and answered.

-4. Unexpected adjustments made during the unit will announced via announcements so make sure you check iLearn regularly.
+8. Unexpected adjustments made during the course will announced via announcements somake sure you check iLearn regularly.

 2. Please be courteous and patient - we will endeavour to reply to your email within 24 hours.